Recently, updates on the actual cost of the Affordable Care Act have disclosed severe issues that could cost the American taxpayer billions.

 While analysts expect the market to stabilize once premiums rise and more young, healthy people sign up, some observers have not ruled out the possibility of a collapse of the market, known in insurance parlance as a “death spiral.”

 Insurers have been pounding the drum about problems with ObamaCare pricing.

-The Blue Cross Blue Shield Association released a widely publicized report last month that said new enrollees under ObamaCare had 22% higher medical costs than people who received coverage from employers.
+Last month, the Blue Cross Blue Shield Association released a widely publicized report that said new enrollees under ObamaCare had 22% higher medical costs than people who received coverage from employers.

 What does the future hold for the Affordable Care Act?
-Obviously, Congress is going to have to step forward and inject money into the problem, in not doing so, millions will be faced with unaffordable premium increases.
+Obviously, Congress will have to step forward and inject money into the problem; in not doing so, millions will be faced with unaffordable premium increases.

-It is important to fully understand what the future holds for Affordable Care Act members.
-One thing is for sure, the current scenario will not be what the future holds, change in inevitable.
-Most experts agree the plan will change and the actual cost will be passed to the end user, or the taxpayer.
+It is important to fully understand what the future holds for the Affordable Care Act members.
+For sure, the current scenario will not be what the future holds; change is inevitable.
+Most experts agree the plan will change, and the actual cost will be passed to the end-user or the taxpayer.

 Either way, the failure of the Affordable Care Act is a reality.